wkhere/stackless/Doc/library/signal.rst

    All the signal numbers are defined symbolically.
 For example, the hangup signal is defined as :const:`signal.SIGHUP`; the variable names are identical to the names used in C programs, as found in ``<signal.h>``.
-The Unix man page for ':cfunc:`signal`' lists the existing signals (on some systems this is :manpage:`signal(2)`, on others the list is in :manpage:`signal(7)`).
+The Unix man page for ':c:func:`signal`' lists the existing signals (on some systems this is :manpage:`signal(2)`, on others the list is in :manpage:`signal(7)`).
 Note that not all systems define the same set of signal names; only those names defined by the system are defined by this module.

+.. data:: CTRL_C_EVENT

+   The signal corresponding to the CTRL+C keystroke event.
+This signal can only be used with :func:`os.kill`.

+   Availability: Windows.

+   .. versionadded:: 3.2

+.. data:: CTRL_BREAK_EVENT

+   The signal corresponding to the CTRL+BREAK keystroke event.
+This signal can only be used with :func:`os.kill`.

+   Availability: Windows.

+   .. versionadded:: 3.2

 .. data:: NSIG